 I know it must seem strange for me to say my friends’ struggles allowed me a glimpse of heaven.
 But the brightest stars shine most in the darkest night.

 Just as stars shine brightest in the darkest night, your joy blazes brilliantly through life’s problems when you count them as joy.Elizabeth George

 A wide range of women and men in different stages and ages of life gather around in a circle, which includes our friends.
 Everybody is standing and singing praises to our Lord.
 There is joy and peace in each and everyone’s eyes.

-A little baby is toddling around while her daddy keeps close watch, both quite content.
+A little baby is toddling around while her daddy keeps a close watch, both quite content.

-Outside, my kids along with another couples’ kids are running in a wide open field in a perfect fall day.
+Outside, my kids along with another couples’ kids are running in a wide-open field on a perfect fall day.
 The sun glistens through the autumn leaves with a hint of coolness in the air.
-The children are running and playing, and laughing.
+The children are running and playing and laughing.

-On one side of me I keep glimpsing out into the field to watch the children play and laugh (and make sure they do not kill each other), while on the other side I listen with near tears in my eyes as we sing encouragement and praises.
+On one side of me, I keep glimpsing out into the field to watch the children play and laugh (and make sure they don’t kill each other), while on the other side I listen with tears in my eyes as we sing encouragement and praises.

 After the songs, prayers and gifts are shared and lunches and cookies are shared all around.

 There is much laughter and joy, even amidst the sadness of a heartbreaking disease like Parkinson’s.
 There is a new glimmer of hope in my friends’ eyes.
 Just thinking about it brings tears to my eyes.

 This my friends, is what I think heaven must be just a little bit like.